Pricing Enterprise Docs Agent Skills Learn

 Available Tools

-Runhuman exposes 5 MCP tools for orchestrating human QA testing:
+Runhuman exposes 7 MCP tools for orchestrating human QA testing:

 create_job

 Creates a custom QA test and returns immediately with a job ID.
+You must follow up with wait to get results.

 ParameterRequiredDescription

-urlNo*URL to test
+urlNoURL to test (publicly accessible)

-descriptionYes*Instructions for the tester
+descriptionNoInstructions for the human tester

 templateNoTemplate name to use as base configuration

-targetDurationMinutesNoTime limit (default: 5)
+targetDurationMinutesNoTime limit in minutes (default: 30, range: 1-60)

 allowDurationExtensionNoAllow tester to request more time (default: true)